voussoir/reddit/SubredditBirthdays/README.md

 09 November 2014: 2014 up-to-date!!!!

 24 December 2014: **Massive speed boost** - I just learned about sql INDEX; and I've also added a column to the table where subreddit IDs are stored in integers instead of b36 strings.
 Together, these changes make updates go like 20x faster.
 Why have I waited so long?

+18 February 2015: Database is now TOO BIG for github!
+ZIP is provided in its place.
+The db is now tracking subreddit_type and submission_type to help detect spam.
+This has put the file over the allowed 100 megabyte limit.
+I'll probably forget to re-zip it on every commit but I'll do my best.
 ______